rendicahya/python_video/README.md

     # ...
 ```

-To grab all frames at once, cast to a `list`:
+To grab all frames at once, cast to a `list`.
+This should be avoided, though, as it inefficiently loads all frames onto memory:
 ```python
 frames = list(get_video_frames(path))
 ```